cyprus327/Fraglib/Tutorial.md

 FL.Texture blankTexture = new(256, 256);
 ```

+There are multiple overloads to DrawTexture, all of which support transparency.
+This does make them significantly slower than DrawTextureFast, however, which doesn't support transparency.

 The Texture struct of course has the methods you would expect, e.g. 'SetPixel(x, y, color)', 'GetPixel(x, y)', 'GetPixels'.

 ## States